Hyperbola method on toric varieties: Hyperbola method

 The linear function

 takes its maximum on a face of $\calP$.
 We call the maximal value $a$ and assume that this maximum is obtained on a $k$-dimensional face of $\calP$.

 Let $H_{\del}$ be the hypersurface given by

 It comes equipped with an $s-1$ dimensional measure which is obtained from the pull-back of the standard Lebesgue measure to any of its coordinate plane projections.
-In the following we write $\meas$ for this measure. \begin{assumption} We assume that there is a constant $c_{P}$ such that for $\del >0$ which are sufficiently small (in terms of $\calP$) we have
+In the following we write $\meas$ for this measure.
+Note that Proposition \ref{prop:volume_section_polytope}\ref{item:volume_s-1} shows that Assumption \ref{assp10} implies that the following holds. \\